-The project committees offer the following recommendations to guide the development of the assessment instruments.
+he NAEP Economics Framework project committees offer the following recommendations to guide the development of the assessment instruments.
 These recommendations include guidelines for:

-- cognitive skills to be used in answering items; - appropriate contexts and applications; - graphing, table and chart interpretation, and calculation skills to be expected; - the types of items to be included; - the use of economic terminology; - preliminary descriptions of achievement levels.
+- cognitive skills to be used in answering items;

+- appropriate contexts and applications;

+- graphing, table and chart interpretation, and calculation skills to be expected;

+- the types of items to be included;

+- the use of economic terminology; and

+- descriptions of achievement levels.